 Things to do in Alice Springs

-The city has an exciting and slightly odd events calendar so it is a good idea for visitors to plan their Alice Springs holiday to coincide with one of these, such as the Camel Cup tournament, Finke Desert Race or Alice Springs Beanie Festival.
+Alice Springs also boasts an exciting and slightly quirky events calendar, so it's worth planning a visit to coincide with local favourites such as the Camel Cup, the Finke Desert Race, or the Alice Springs Beanie Festival.

 Tennant Creek photo